 When Ulrich the master sorcerer prepares for his visitors he changes from his tousled hair and cosmic malcontent into a dazzling red robe and a tall hat.
 “Looks foreboding enough?” he asks his apprentice.
 He knows that magic, to those who cannot do it, is a performance.
 It has a look that separates it from the everyday.
 Anyone is a peasant when they view something magical.
 Michael Robbins knew when he directed Dragonslayer that he couldn’t do it like the old monster movies.
-He had to give the dragon a homeland fitting of it, to dress it as we expect to see it, and to charbroil us with anticipation.
-In the end it is chimeric, a creature that seems to reform from one shot to the next into a different nightmare, sometimes seeming dexterous and frail like a bat, others contemptuously slimy like a lizard, and still others angry as a mother bird.
-It is the engine beneath the film’s illusions, and because it is dressed for the occasion it seems to be a work of true magic, to this peasant.
+He had to give the dragon a homeland fitting of it, to dress it as we expect to see it, to simmer with anticipation over what it might look like.
+In the end, it's chimeric, a creature that seems to reform from one shot to the next into a different nightmare, at once seeming dexterous, frail as a bat, or contemptuously slimy, then angry as a mother bird.
+It is the engine beneath the film’s illusions, and because it's dressed for the occasion it seems to be a work of true magic, to this peasant.

 The film constructs its reality wisely, as a magician knows what is expected of him.
-It is a world in which magic exists but of which people can’t comprehend from their mud huts and overcast eyes.
+This is a world in which magic exists, of which people can’t comprehend from their mud huts and overcast eyes.
 They believe in it without thinking about it, not because it is so amazing but because the world is full of so many horrible things that one more incomprehensible force isn’t so hard to believe.
 Dragonslayer understands why the Dark Ages was called that, and builds a world of mud and diseases, the worst of which is ignorance.
 People keep their heads down in Robbins’ film, for fear of the sky.
-The tyrant (Peter Eyre) of Urland, the village besieged by the dragon, pawns off his subjects’ virgin daughters to appease the dragon’s appetite.
+The tyrant king of Urland (Peter Eyre), whose village is besieged by the dragon, pawns off his subjects’ virgin daughters to appease the dragon’s appetite.
 They must be virgin, not because the dragon prefers blondes like King Kong, but because it makes it even more illiterately cruel when they are chosen.
 One wonders that Urland hasn’t come up with some life-saving ... pastimes.
 Don't think through the plot that way: accept it, as by decree.
 Production designer Elliott Scott has a way of reminding us that pleasure is as out of place in this time as an old man.
-Its heroes are high school age by default: this is the age when being thirty-five either kills you or makes you too tired for adventure.
+Its heroes are high school age by default: this is the age when being thirty-five either kills you or makes you too tired to go on any more adventures.

-There’s a tiny road adventure in Dragonslayer and then a hero’s quest in a dingy kingdom.
+There’s a tiny road movie in Dragonslayer and then a hero’s quest in a dingy kingdom.
 The road could have done with some extension: Hodge (Sydney Bromley), Ulrich’s snarky attendant, dies after living just long enough to ingratiate himself to the audience.
 Notice the power in that: he lightens the story's humble beginnings, and all the writers have to do to darken the mood is remove him before he overstays his welcome (I'm certain he would, in any movie made today).
 This is not a long film, but the journey is so brisk one wonders how Ulrich couldn’t hear the dragon from his backyard: you'll never be bored in Dragonslayer.
 Perhaps the brevity keeps our adventurer's spirits up, if not totally full of awe.
 When the young heroine Valerian (Caitlin Clarke) reveals a secret, we have known her too briefly for it to be a surprise.
-Galen Bradwarden (Peter MacNicol) valiantly acts the part of someone out of his depth, but MacNicol is almost too out there, smiling with too much bouncy courage for a world of incurious fear-mongering and disease, Bradwarden with an emphasis on the "Brad."
-It must be the point that he’s been raised by Ulrich into this naivete, but MacNicol could be a time traveler from the film’s production year.
+Galen Bradwarden (Peter MacNicol) valiantly acts the part of someone out of his depth, but MacNicol is almost too out there, smiling with too much bouncy courage for a world of incurious fear-mongering and disease, Bradwarden with emphasis on the "Brad."
+He must have been raised by Ulrich into this naivete, but MacNicol could be a time traveler from the film’s production year.
 I’d expect his necklace to be shark tooth, not dragon.
 He’s a Californian in King Arthur’s court.

 The age is so dark in Dragonslayer that even magic has a price.
 “If it wasn’t for sorcerers,” Ulrich says, “there would be no dragons.”
-The film holds nothing back when Galen confronts the dragon in its lair, the reverse image of the beautiful power his master wielded to turn things to gold.
+The film holds nothing back when Galen confronts the dragon in its lair, the reverse image of the beautiful power his master wielded to turn light fire from his fingers.
 The lair is sulfuric.
 The dragon lives there festering in a lake of fire, and you get the impression that it must stink of death.
 It’s lived so long that the walls are caked with bones.
-It has babies that look inbred between a bat and a bulldog.
+It has babies that look inbred among itself.
 Consider this time when Disney movies would show such a thing gnawing the severed leg of a dead maiden, or, when they fashioned art the better to suit its scenery and not the company logo.
 Consider it lost.

 Elliot Scott and Phil Tippett are the sorcerers here, whose magic made way for dragons in the movies.
 They not only conceive the dragon with fluid motion (they’re using computer-operated cameras and rods to enhance stop-motion) but also with personality, avoiding the vicious apathy of the monsters of Alien and Jaws in favor of naturalistic sympathy, of the kind that defined Harryhausen’s work and would later influence the dinosaurs in Jurassic Park.
 The dragon is too old for the world that it has defined, too representative of the pestilence of its people, and the responsibility makes it decayed where other movie monsters are refined by cruelty.
 This dragon is how we can get to Game of Thrones without any of the colonial animosity that would make such a thing a murderer or just a monster: Dragonslayer didn't invent dragons, but it made movies see the wonder in them.
 There are times when its texture is so earthy that it becomes dreamlike, recalling the artistic wonders of very old films, such as Fritz Lang's Die Nibelungen (which also featured a dragon).
 Galen may be a fool – he's a boy, after all – but the scenes with the dragon, the intense stench of them, aren’t affected by his chummy eyes.
 It’s from a world he had no hand in creating.
 In the end he does little more than witness its inevitable decay.

 Fantasy is like a wonderful meat that no one has ever discovered; the best we can do is make things that sort of have the right flavor.
-Dragonslayer comes close to a lot of the perfect ingredients: the apathy of its people, the dingy landscapes, the darkened skies, the Waterhouse forests and shimmering lakes, the lusty power of the old dragon.
+Dragonslayer comes close to a lot of the perfect ingredients: the apathy of its people, the lush landscapes, the darkened skies, the Waterhouse forests and shimmering lakes, the lusty power of the old dragon.
 It needs only some refinement: the 1980s creeps in ever so often (I don't prefer my mythic heroes with a perm).
 The music is sweeping and full of awe, saving us from the Lady Hawke problem of timing fairytales to synth keyboards; you'll come out of Dragonslayer with the same calm you have after hearing a symphony.
 But I won't dwell on style when the quality of this story is in its performance of the values of myth and magic.
 You won't come away loving these people: the young hero only wins because he’s dumb enough to walk the earth to conquer a challenge, and the sorcerer wins because he’s smart enough to let his apprentice do the walking.
 The magic is not in these figures but in the performance of darkness, the way the clouds part at the right words, or how a dragon could spend a millennium wallowing in a lake of fire eating virgins.
 A priest believes he sees Satan himself, believing as we all do that matters of the spirit are as much magic as a sorcerer’s tricks.
 Both were in short supply then, until they were so desperately needed that people didn’t have a choice but to believe in them.
 Have we gotten this way with movies?
 I love Dragonslayer, but sometimes I wonder if it’s because of how good it is, or if I’m so starved for wonders that I'm willing to believe in anything that has the right flavor (and a hint of magic).
 Like Galen, I sometimes think I'm just going on the adventure to prove something to myself.
 Can I help it if I fall in love along the way?

 Image is a screenshot from the film.